 Italy, that exquisite morsel of Mediterranean decadence situated in Southern Europe is every art lover’s dream destination.
 And we’re not just talking about paintings and sculptures, of which Italy has more than its share.
 No – we’re talking about the whole fantastic country, which in itself is a work of art.
 Take the Cinque Terre for example; those exquisite, colorful buildings sitting on the high cliffs make a picture that words cannot describe.
 Italy is the land of dreams, the land of wines, the land of art, and the art of impeccable leather.
 Come, let us discover Italy together.

 The public plazas are scattered with incredible sculptures and fountains, and the many museums literally burst at the seams with paintings and sculptures.
 Don’t miss a visit to the Uffizi Gallery and Pitti Palace.
 Be sure to stroll through the Boboli Gardens to check out the artisans’ studios and workshops of the Oltrarno.
 Florence is also the seat of fine leather craftsmanship.
 When someone talks of Italian leather handbags or belts, they’re talking of Florentine leather.
-Exploring Florence on foot is one of the most wonderful things to do in Italy.
+The top sights to see in Florence can be explored on foot, and it’s also one of the most wonderful things to do in Italy.

 2. Italian Lake District